 Buy in bulk.

 Eat out less.
-If you are eating out multiple times a week, try for only once a week.
+If you have a tendency to eat out multiple times a week, try cutting it back to once a week.

 Organic when able, focus on thinner casings on fruits and vegetables.